MCPHackers/LaunchWrapper/README.md

 - `serverURL` - URL to download the server from if the hash is mismatched or the jar is missing
 - `icon` - List of paths of icon PNGs separated by `;`
 - `title` - The display title
+- `applet` - Makes the game think you're running an applet (Which removes quit button for example)
 - `oneSixFlag` - Toggles notice about the release of 1.6 in 1.5.2
 - \+ any [Minecraft launch arguments](https://wiki.vg/Launching_the_game#Game_Arguments) or applet parameters